 How to Season a Comal

-When it comes to seasoning comals made of clay, you want to use a cal water solution.
+You want to use a cal water solution when it comes to seasoning comals made of clay.
 Cal is a dry lime (carbonate) substance.
 You’ll add this solution to your comal and spread it around evenly.

 Then, heat the comal until the lime hardens and dries up (but don’t let it burn).
-Remove the comal from the heat source, let it cool, then rinse it out.
+Remove the comal from the heat source, let it cool, then rinse it.
 You can do this several times to get a better seasoning.

 Advantages and Disadvantages of Comal vs Cast Iron Skillet

 There are pros and cons to cooking with both comals and cast iron skillets.
-To know which one is best for your cooking tasks, you should consider the comparative purposes and designs of each cooking tool.
+To know which is best for your cooking tasks, you should consider each cooking tool’s comparative purposes and designs.

 Advantages of Comal